Sender IDs in AWS End User Messaging SMS - AWS End User Messaging SMS

 Support and requirements for sender ID authentication aren't consistent across all countries or regions.
 Several major markets (including Canada, China, and the United States) don't support sender ID.
 In some areas, you must have your sender IDs pre-approved by a regulatory agency before you can use them.

-Sender ID country capabilities and limitations
+Sender ID country capabilities and limitations in AWS End User Messaging SMS

-Considerations for a Sender ID
+Considerations for a sender ID

 When you are creating a Sender ID you should consider the following: